Heathercoraje/pomotris-vh/README.md

 ## User Journey

-* Click setting, user can select timer setting and set a name for 4 different categories and a color for each category.
+* Click settings, user can select an option for timer and break time and also set a name for 4 different categories and a color for each category.
 * Click `Start` or `Stop` to manage timer clock.
-* User can see total time in the middle of app.
+* User can see total time in the middle of the app.
 * Click `Show cubes` or `Show list` to toggle display mode between cubes and lists.
-* When user sees list of records, user can click trash icon to remove individual record.
+* When user sees list of records, user can click trash icon to remove an individual record.
 * Click `Clear` to remove entire timer records.

 ---